Ryomen Sukuna: Appearances

+In Shinjuku Showdown, Sukuna challenges Satoru Gojo to a duel, Gojo nearly wins but gets caught off guard when Sukuna makes a binding vow to use "World Cutting Slash" on Gojo, killing him, but at the cost of every use after required the hand signs, chants, and manual aim.
+The remaining sorcerers watching the battle attempt to fight Sukuna in Gojo's place but are overpowered once Sukuna regains his true form.
+While battling, Sukuna is caught off guard when he sees Gojo reappear, only to be revealed that its Yuta utilizing Kenjaku's technique.
+Sukuna gets caught in Yuji's newly formed domain expansion, who tries persuading Sukuna to change while strolling through Yuji's hometown.
+Sukuna gets hit by Nobara when Nobara used her technique on the last finger hidden by Gojo, which allows Yuji to deliver a final blow to Sukuna.
+Yuji offers one final chance to Sukuna, but Sukuna refuses and disintegrates right after.

 Reception

-Sukuna's arrogance and "almost casual display of handling immense Cursed Energy" was praised by Sportskeeda, also calling him "awe-inspiring and terrifying" as well as "the ultimate anime villain," labeling him as one of the most beloved shonen villains.
 Chingy Nea of Polygon praised the way Sukuna was a "cruel and emotionless sadist" and how he helped the anime "feign predictability" by having him kill Yuji early on in the story.
-Sukuna's awakening in Yuji's body was described "disgusting and fantastic."
+Sukuna's awakening in Yuji's body was described "disgusting and fantastic".
 David Eckstein-Schoemann of the UNF Spinnaker praised the duality between main character and protagonist.
 He said that "you think of all the possibilities...and they take full advantage of that.
 The conflict and interactions between Yuji and Sukuna are both creative and brilliant.
 It plays a lot with your expectations."

 The character and Chase's performance in the dub was praised: "[he] lights up the screen as a newly incarnated Cursed Spirit, Ryomen Sukuna, as an elated insatiable animal that takes pleasure in grazing on the fear and flesh of humans and fills Fushiguro with a sense of dread of what's to come."
 The character was also compared to Bleachs protagonist Ichigo Kurosaki and his Hollow persona due their parallels especially in his early appearances; such being young fighters who develop supernatural powers as well as evil alter-egos in order to protect people from giant monsters.
 Comic Book Resources compared Itadori's temptation to use Sukuna as temptation similar to other shōnen heroes such Ichigo's Hollow persona as analysis of how everybody has inner conflicts.

 In a Viz Media popularity poll conducted in March 2021, Sukuna was voted as the ninth most popular character in the series.
-In a second poll taken in December 2021 by Shonen Jump, he was voted the 13th most popular character.
 At the 5th Crunchyroll Anime Awards, Sukuna won Best Antagonist while his fight against Satoru Gojo was nominated for Best Fight Scene.